smallbutfine/GuitarAmpModellingGUI/README.md

 Once you have these, your job is ... waiting for the scripts to do the hard work on their own.

 When the model is trained and ready to use, you can install it with the click of a button to whereever you need it.
-(Well, you have to give it a name....)
+(Well, you have to give it a name ... it is a simple copying of the .json model file.)

 These are great times for musicians.